How to Pick the Best NYC Airport

 What I did was start the reservation several hours before we even planned to be at the airport, just in case we wanted to go early (which we did!), and then I ended the reservation six hours after our flight was due in, to account for delays.
 I was proud of this, and thought it was really smart.

-Terminal A parking at EWR is SUPER new.
-It was clean, easy to navigate and safe.
-We entered with a QR code received in the email reservation, and our car was let into the garage.
-We parked on level 5 in row 501.
-There are clear signs pointing you toward the elevators, and the Departures level is on floor 2.
-Before leaving the parking garage, there is a VERY new restroom and a water fountain for grabbing some H2O.
+Terminal A parking at EWR is new and clean, as of 2023.
+It is easy to navigate and safe.
+We entered with a QR code received in the email reservation, and drove into the multi-level garage.
+There are clear signs pointing toward the elevators, and the airport Departures level is on floor 2 via a skybridge.
+I had been nervous about the whole thing, but it was easy.

 Can I take mass transit or the subway to EWR?

 You can take mass transit (just please note that the subway does not go to EWR, and neither does the PATH train).
-Listen up: you can take the subway to Penn Station at 33rd St in Manhattan, and then hop any of the NJ Transit trains that have a little airplane icon next to the train departure on the departures boards at Penn Station.
+You can take the subway to Penn Station at 33rd St in Manhattan to start the trip.
+Then, take any of the NJ Transit trains that have a little airplane icon next to the train departure on the departures boards at Penn Station (my local tip is to look for the airplane emoji in the departures tickers).

 To make this simpler, use Google Maps!
 Make sure that your directions don’t involve buses, because you do not need to take any buses to get to Newark Airport from Manhattan.
 Taking an NJ Transit train from Penn Station is only about five stops.

 A fun fact is that Newark International Airport is actually smack between the city of Newark and the city of Elizabeth, NJ!
-It’s not actually in the center of Newark, so getting off your train in the city of Newark won’t do you any good.
+It’s not actually in the center of Newark, so getting off your train in the city of Newark won’t work.

 Are there any airport lounges at Newark Airport?